 George Ensor

 George Ensor J.P.
-(17 December 1769 – 3 December 1843) was an eminent Irish lawyer, radical political pamphleteer and freethinker.
+(17 December 1769 – 3 December 1843) was an Irish lawyer, radical political pamphleteer and freethinker.
 Among other conservative precepts, he pilloried the Malthusian doctrine that poverty is sustained by the "disposition to breed".
 As a hindrance to enterprise and prosperity, he pointed rather to the tyranny of concentrated wealth.
 In Ireland, it was a condition he believed could be reversed only through popular representation in a restored parliament.
 Ensor further outraged prevailing opinion by inveighing against the constitutional ascendancy not merely (as a supporter of Catholic emancipation) of Protestantism, but more broadly of the Christian religion.
 He argued that questions of morality and social justice cannot be addressed within a theology of salvation through faith.
 Provided by Wikipedia

 by Ensor, George